Film Treatment for "The Shohola Five"

 Survivor One (no last names) - Edmond - a South Carolina blacksmith turned soldier, then prisoner

-Survivor Five - George - the youngest of the group, just 19 from his home in Lebanon, TN
+Survivor Five - George - the youngest of the group, just 19, a college freshman in Lebanon, TN, turned soldier, then prisoner

 Comments